-Fruits of the Holy Spirit : Nine Virtues of CHRIST
+Fruits of the Holy Spirit : Nine Virtues of Christ

 But the fruit of the Holy Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
-Against such there is no law. " Galatians 5: 22-23
+Against such virtues, there is no law. " Galatians 5: 22-23

-Another wonderful virtue imparted to us b the Holy Spirit is PEACE, which is actually the peace of Jesus Christ as it is written in John 14:27; "Peace I leave with you, my peace I give you, I do not give to you as the world gives."
-Despite the uncertainties of the future, despite the various problems attacking our economy, despite the present upheavals in our society, a spirit-filled Christian could still remain relaxed, calm, serene.
-Because the peace of JesusChrist is in his heart.
+Another wonderful virtue imparted to us by the Holy Spirit is PEACE, which is the peace of Jesus Christ as it is written in John 14:27; "Peace I leave with you, my peace I give you, I do not give to you as the world gives."
+Despite the uncertainties of the future, despite the various problems attacking our economy, and despite the present upheavals in our society, a Spirit-filled Christian could remain relaxed, calm, serene because of the peace of JesusChrist that is in his heart.
 One perfect example in the life of Christ demonstrating his peace was during the coming of a battalion of soldiers to arrest him in the garden of Gethsemane.
 A large group of soldiers armed with swords and clubs came to arrest him that night of his betrayal.
 Jesus yielded himself freely to them.
 That is the perfect peace of JesusChrist.

 God was faithful in fulfilling his promise to Abraham.
 He is ever faithful to Israel.
 Jesus was faithful in his love for his disciples.
 Jesus is faithful to his promises.
-Jesus showed his faithfulness to the scripture and to the will of the Father until his death on the cross.
+Jesus showed his faithfulness to the Scripture and the will of the Father until his death on the cross.
 He is faithful as High Priest.
 Jesus calls Himself the Faithful Witness.
 He is the standard of faithfulness by which we measure ourselves.
 God is ever faithful to us at all times though sometimes we fail.
 As we are filled and controlled by the Holy Spirit, the virtue is reflected upon us.
 We also become faithful to him.
 We become faithful to our commitment to others.
-Faithfulness in not inherent in man, it is only a God-given virtue.
+Faithfulness is not inherent in man, it is only a God-given virtue.

-Gentleness is synanimous to meekness.
+Gentleness is synonymous to meekness.
 Jesus claimed meekness for himself and significantly coupled it with being "lowly in heart."
 His meekness is worthy of our imitation.
 Meekness of a Christian is displayed by accepting God's dealings with us as good without any resistance.
 This is a display of lowliness before God and humility before men.

 Self-control is a discipline, but it cannot be imposed from an outside source.
 Self-control cannot be achieved by training rather self-control is a fruit of the Holy Spirit.
-The spiritual Christian has this quality, not as a result of will power or effort but as a result of the work of the Holy Spirit in his lives.
-Jesus excercised much self-control during his earthly life.
-A spirit-controlled Christian has self-control in all aspects of his/her life.
+The spiritual Christian has this quality, not as a result of will power or effort but as a result of the work of the Holy Spirit in his life.
+Jesus exercised much self-control during his earthly life.
+A Spirit-controlled Christian has self-control in all aspects of his/her life.
 He has self-control in his thoughts, words, deeds, emotions. he knows well how to handle his emotions and thoughts.
 He is an emotionally mature person.